 The purpose of the Multnomah County Animal Services Community Advisory Committee is to thoughtfully advise and provide input to staff regarding Animal Service Division policies, operations, budget, and community relations.

-The Multnomah County Bicycle and Pedestrian Citizen Advisory Committee advises the Board of County Commissioners and Transportation Division on matters involving bicycle and pedestrian transportation within the County’s road jurisdiction.
+The Multnomah County Bicycle and Pedestrian Community Advisory Committee advises the Board of County Commissioners and Transportation Division on matters involving bicycle and pedestrian transportation within the County’s road jurisdiction.

 The Department of Community Services Budget Advisory Committee reviews and makes recommendations to department leadership and the Board of County Commissioners on the Department of Community Service's budget and operations.